Sample plan

 3-day itinerary · France

-Three days designed for a family with two young kids who want to see the icons of Paris without melting down by hour two.
-Each day pairs one big landmark with a long park session, includes a sit-down lunch with a real bathroom, and ends early enough that everyone has energy left for breakfast croissants the next morning.
+Three days designed for a family with two young kids who want to see the icons of Paris without anyone melting down by hour two.
+Each day pairs one big landmark with a long park session, includes a sit-down lunch with a real bathroom (Paris has very few public toilets and most are paid), and ends early enough that everyone has energy left for breakfast croissants the next morning.
+Family travel isn't a sprint, it's a rhythm — these 3 days teach you the rhythm.
+By day 3 the kids will know the word 'boulangerie' and demand a pain au chocolat from the apartment kitchen.

 Travel toolkit for Paris